 It's been a term since David started at his specialist unit attached to a mainstream school.
 I've learned lots whilst getting David in here and getting the support for Anthony, his older brother, via an Education, Health and Care Plan (EHCP).
 Here I'll post some information based on our experiences with our ASD kids about getting their special educational needs (SEN) met.
-I'm not a legal or council expert, just a parent whose gone through the process a few times.
+I'm not a legal or council expert, just a parent who's gone through the process a few times.

 1. There are systems in place to help and support children in mainstream (that's ‘normal’) schools before you need to seek help from your borough or apply for an EHCP.

 Every school gets a special educational needs (SEN) budget to spend within the school to help and support their pupils.
 It's different between schools as to how this is spent.
 Some could spend a lot of it on pencil grips and wobble cushions.
 I've also heard another school basically funding a 1:1 support for one of their pupils.
-It totally depends on each schools application of this budget to meet their pupils needs.
-So if you've got concerns about you child's educational needs ask their teacher or the schools SEN-Co (special educational needs coordinator).
+It totally depends on each schools application of this budget to meet their pupils' needs.
+So if you've got concerns about your child's educational needs ask their teacher or the schools SEN-Co (special educational needs coordinator).
 They can create an Individual Education Plan (IEP) for your child and you may find their needs can be met without further help from the borough.

 2. You do not need to have a diagnosis to get an EHCP.

 This is something I've seen a lot on social media.
 Parents desperate to get a diagnosis so they can get help for their kids at school.
 It can take months, even years to get a diagnosis of some conditions.
-The National Autistic Society have a campaign 'Why the wait' because in some places diagnosis takes so long.
-Some parents of children with very rare conditions have told me that actually the diagnosis didn't help in the end because no one really understood their condition anyway.
+The National Autistic Society has a campaign 'Why the wait' because in some places diagnosis takes so long.
+Some parents of children with very rare conditions have told me that actually, the diagnosis didn't help in the end because no one really understood their condition anyway.

 The good news is that an EHCP is not reliant on a diagnosis - it is reliant on your child's educational needs.
-Our eldest son Anthony, started school with a SEN statement (the predecessor of an EHCP) and a diagnosis of ASD.
+Our eldest son Anthony started school with a SEN statement (the predecessor of an EHCP) and a diagnosis of ASD.
 Another boy in the same year started with the same support via a statement but he didn't actually get a diagnosis until four years later.

 What you need is to be able to show your child needs more support than is currently available to them.
 Your child may be accessing school help already but needs more support or they may be getting occupational or speech and language support or something else.
-Usually a child will already be on an Individual Education Plan (IEP) too.
+Usually, a child will already be on an Individual Education Plan (IEP) too.
 All this is the evidence to support your request for assessment for an EHCP.
 A diagnosis may add to this evidence but is certainly not essential.
 It also takes quite a few months after requesting an assessment for an EHCP to actually get one so you can send in your confirmed diagnosis later if you get it.

 3. You do not need the support of your school to apply for an EHCP